johnrraymond/greatlibraryserver/readme.md

-nftbooks.art
+Welcome to the Great Library Server
 =======================

-This code contains three main parts:
+This code contains four main parts:

 the website as a wagtail bakerydemo

 the code for creating the smart html

 the code for creating and managing the tokens on the backend

+the unity code for the game

 =======================